YasmeenAbdallah139/Smart_agriculture_project/README.md

 - create a connetion either with vs code databasee connections of pgadmin this is the conncetion settings in vs code
   ![connection](images/connection.jpg)
-- or use the localhost of postgres admin create database and name it **smart_farming** and create the table with schema in the database
+- or use the localhost of pgadmin create database and name it **smart_farming** and create the table with schema in the database